Keyboard shortcuts

 3. Configure options:

-• Use workflow from: Select the branch you want to release from.
-(In this case, it's release-v0.0.1)
+• Use workflow from: Select the branch to release from (in this case, release-v0.0.1)

 • Dry-run mode: Test without publishing